micro-manager/micro-manager.github.io/_pages/Writing_plugins_for_Micro-Manager.md

 section: Programming
 ---
 ## Getting Started
-{% include Note text="This documentation is specific for Micro-Manager 1.4.
+{% include notice icon="info" content="This documentation is specific for Micro-Manager 1.4.
 For Micro-Manager 2.0 plugins, please see [[Version_2.0_Plugins]]. " %}

 Micro-Manager has a Java-based plugin system similar to ImageJ's.
 To write a Micro-Manager plugin, simply implement the [`MMPlugin` interface](https://valelab4.ucsf.edu/trac/micromanager/browser/mmstudio/src/org/micromanager/api/MMPlugin.java).
-{% include Note text="The static String <code>menuName</code> lets you control the name of the plugin that appears in the Micro-Manager Plugins menu." %}
+{% include notice icon="info" content="The static String <code>menuName</code> lets you control the name of the plugin that appears in the Micro-Manager Plugins menu." %}

 Micro-Manager's classpath is set up so that Micro-Manager plugins can import classes from: